The most reliable measure is a time-use analysis of your actual meeting agendas and minutes. Here's how to do it:

 What the target is

-Governance research and the outcomes-focused governance framework suggest that a genuinely outcomes-focused board spends at least 50% of meeting time on monitoring student outcome progress.
+The target is at least 50% of meeting time on monitoring student outcome progress.
 This doesn't mean ignoring operations.
-It means the board has structured itself so that operational approval items are handled efficiently (consent agendas are your friend here) and the meat of each meeting is actual engagement with student outcome data.
+It means your board has structured itself so that operational approval items are handled efficiently — consent agendas are your friend here — and the meat of each meeting is actual engagement with student outcome data.

-Start with the information, not a motion.
-When you share time-use data with your board, resist the urge to immediately propose an agenda restructure.
-Let the data land first.
-Then ask: "Is this how we intended to spend our time?"
-The gap between intention and practice is the conversation that needs to happen before the restructure.
+- Ask one question before proposing changes: "Is this how we intended to spend our time?"
+The gap between intention and practice is the conversation that needs to happen before any agenda restructure.

-If your board currently spends 90 minutes per meeting on consent-agenda-type items (reports, approvals, updates) and 20 minutes on student outcome discussion, inverting that ratio is the single highest-leverage governance change most boards can make.
+- Move routine approvals to a consent agenda if your board hasn't already.
+If your board currently spends 90 minutes per meeting on reports, approvals, and updates and 20 minutes on student outcome discussion, inverting that ratio is the single highest-leverage governance change most boards can make.